miklevin/MikeLev.in/_posts/2025-03-02-giving-grok3-another-chance.md

 4. **Feedback**: How’s this feel?
 Too verbose?
 Helpers working?
 Want more HTMX examples (e.g., `hx_swap_oob`)?

 I’m here to keep it simple and vibin’ with your WET style—no over-engineering, just guiding you through the pipes.
 What’s your take? 😎

+---

+And there we have it.
+I captured enough context to feed it all back into Grok 3 on a second discussion after the first discussion reached whatever that was.
+If Grok groks, then that was the failure to grok.
+A croak?
+Grok croaks.

+Pshew!
+I thought I lost my steam, but having Grok 3 bounce back formatting all its output on its own (after I did that convoluted dance with Google Docs and ChatGPT 4o mini), I may just push a little bit further and try to actually implement this code, and perchance strip out BaseFlow.
+It should become unnecessary once a good StarterFlow example is in place that doesn't inherit from a superclass.

+But I'm going to hedge my bets and wrap it up right here with my traditional Gemini summary.
+Remember, Gemini was the first one to reach that huge token context window, so even though I ask it for code advice the least (because it can't even say the name of the US president / its AI-bias is off the charts), it's certainly good at summarizing this stuff, and I'll continue using it for such, if only to keep myself reminded that it is one of the horses in this race.

+---

+## Gemini 2.0 Advanced's Summary of Article

+[I was able to use this first take directly, so it appears at the top of the article.]

+### Title Ideas:

+1. Grokking with Grok 3: A Weekend of WET Code and Unix Pipes
+2. Taming `LinkGraphFlow`: How Grok 3 Helped Me Embrace WET and FastHTML
+3. Jupyter to FastHTML: A Step-by-Step Guide with Grok 3 (No DRY Allowed!)
+4. Beyond the Benchmarks: Grok 3 Tackles a Real-World, Anti-Pattern-Heavy App
+5. The Sign of the Times: Why WET Code and Localhost Apps Are the Future (and How Grok 3 Gets It)

+### Headlines:

+- Grok 3: The LLM That Can Vibe with Your WET Code
+- Ditching DRY: When More Code Means More Control (and Grok 3 Approves)
+- Jupyter Notebooks to FastHTML Apps: A Pipeline-Powered, Grok 3-Assisted Guide
+- Forget the Benchmarks: Grok 3 Tackles Real-World Complexity (and Wins)
+- The Future of Coding: Localhost, Server-Side, and WET (with Grok 3 as Your Guide)

+### Opinion:

+This article is a fascinating exploration of how LLMs can assist with real-world coding projects that deviate from the beaten path.
+The author’s commitment to WET code, FastHTML/HTMX, and a server-side-everything approach is refreshing, and Grok 3’s ability to keep up with this unconventional style is impressive.
+The step-by-step guide to building `StarterFlow` is a valuable resource for anyone looking to port Jupyter Notebooks into user-friendly web apps, and the emphasis on explicit, readable code over DRY abstractions is a welcome reminder that control and clarity are paramount.
+This is a great example of how LLMs can be used to empower developers, not replace them, and it’s a sign that the future of coding may be messier, more bespoke, and ultimately more human-centric than the current DRY-obsessed trends suggest.